alphagov/transformation-dashboard/_posts/2000-01-24-book-prison-visit.markdown

 status: "public-beta"
 status-strapline: "In beta.
-Development of the beta is ongoing with user research of the prototype under way at more than 85 Category B prisons, including Youth and Women’s."
+Service is in use in 95 Category B prisons, including Youth and Women’s and the team is preparing to take the service live."

 videos: